 Chances best for English, STEM and te reo Māori secondary school teachers

-According to the Survey of Principals on Secondary Teacher Supply, 78 principals said they found it difficult to find secondary school teachers who can teach English, digital technology, mathematics, science subjects and construction and mechanical technologies.
+According to the Survey of Principals on Secondary Teacher Supply, 78 principals said they found it difficult to hire secondary school teachers who could teach English, digital technology, maths, science subjects, and construction and mechanical technologies.

 Chances good in hard-to-staff schools

-Your chances of securing a job are best in schools in rural areas and in Auckland.
-Auckland secondary schools have difficulty recruiting teachers due to high housing costs, but some provide housing subsidies in order to attract them.
+Your chances of securing a job are best in schools in rural areas, and in Auckland.
+Auckland secondary schools have difficulty recruiting teachers due to high housing costs, but some provide housing subsidies to attract them.

-State schools are the biggest employers of secondary school teachers, but they may also work in private and state-integrated schools, such as Catholic schools.
+State schools are the biggest employers of secondary school teachers, but teachers may also work in private and state-integrated schools such as Catholic schools.